 I smell fads from a distance – doesn’t help that I poke my nose into all things I can poke it into.

-Some fads are good though in that they generate sufficient buzz to get executives allocating budgets to stuff that their staff has been asking for or talking about for some time and which didn’t make sense to those executives from a quarterly growth target point of view, until the buzz – often generated by a new fad getting popular or term throwing, sharply dressed consultant from a top consulting firm doing a brown bag session or other executive instructing session(s) with the right executives in the room.
-Other fads, just serve the ego of their protagonists.
+Some fads are good though in that when they generate sufficient buzz, they get the attention of executives who may then allocate resources to the stuff that their staff may have been asking for or talking about for some time and which didn’t make any sense to these execs – especially from a quarterly growth target point of view – until the buzz.
+Buzzes are often the result of a new fad getting popular on its own (well, there is such thing as organic spread or word of mouth) or term throwing, sharply dressed consultants from top consulting firms doing brown bag sessions or other executive instructing session(s) with the right executives in the room.
+Other fads, just serve the ego of their protagonists and delivers no real value to others.

-Design thinking (given the buzz it is currently enjoying) is another fad.
-A useful fad!
+Design thinking (given the buzz it is currently enjoying) is yet another fad, albeit a useful fad!

 Half the time, we don’t know what these things are.
-And some other times, we can read the tea leaves of customer feedback, insight from usage data and/or by asking customers directly.
+And some other times, we can read the tea leaves of customer feedback, insights derived from usage data and/or by asking customers directly or even bringing them into the same room with your product team.

 It is important to know that design thinking is more of a mindset or thought process for approaching work (creating value for customers and shareholders) than a framework or toolkit that can be spoken about and simply expected to run itself.

-These pillars could encompass a variety of tools and vehicles in accomplishing their key outputs, are iterative and requires open minds – one that assumes a lot, open to discovery, doesn’t despise learning and adjusts position when presented with data-driven – evidence-based knowledge.
+Design thinking rests on 5 key pillars described below.
+These pillars could encompass a variety of tools and vehicles in accomplishing their key outputs, are iterative and requires open minds – one that assumes a lot, open to discovery, doesn’t despise learning and adjusts position when presented with data-driven – evidence-based knowledge:

-Empathy – frame a question about your customers (and potential customers) that your firm should answer to generate value for the customer and for your firm.
-Tools my include but are not limited to: observing customers or target customers in the wold and seeing what their struggles are with your products/services or those of your competition; asking customers directly what their pain points are and what their ideal solution will look and behave like; distilling insight from data (usage data if you currently collect such, or competition data analysis).
+Empathy – frame a question about your customers (and potential customers) that your firm should answer to generate value for the customer and in turn for your firm.
+Tools my include but are not limited to: observing customers or target customers in the wild and seeing what their struggles are with your products/services or those of your competition; asking customers directly what their pain points are and what their ideal solution will look and behave like; distilling insights from data (usage data if you currently collect such, or competition data analysis or market research).

 Define – collate your findings and paint a picture of the problem(s) that needs to be solved.
 You may begin to write requirements’ specifications here as well start to document the features of a solution (from your questions to customers on the subject of what a robust solution looks like) – user stories is a flexible yet useful tool to consider here and possibly a Kanban board structured to organise user stories according to how well defined they are, where in the delivery effort the user story is in etc. may also come in handy.
 But defining a problem isn’t once off and will be impacted throughout the repetitive process that constitutes all phases of design thinking.